Santa Cruz Reserve 30 Carbon Wheelset Review

 The Reserve 30 Carbon wheels have a unique rim design intended to improve both their ride quality and durability.
 The rims have an all-carbon construction with a 36.4mm external and a 30mm internal rim width that is in line with modern trends and recommended for tires from 2.3" up to 2.6" widths.
 The rims are made with a 4mm offset that is intended to optimize bracing angles, help improve balanced spoke tension and enhance wheel stiffness.
 The bead flanges are hookless, allowing for a thicker and more consistent bead wall which is meant to pair well with modern tire designs and improve the durability of the rim bead.
 In an effort to further enhance the durability of the rims they have also incorporated a square-shaped reinforcement around each spoke hole.
 Santa Cruz claims this visible spoke hole reinforcement helps reduce failure of the rim at this interface and helps improve quality control.

 The base model Reserve 30 Carbon wheels we tested come with DT 350 hubs.
-DT Swiss is known primarily for their wheels and hubs, and their 350 hubs have a proven and reliable design.
+DT Swiss is known primarily for their wheels and hubs, and the 350 hubs have a proven and reliable design.
 The freehub employs a 3 pawl system paired with a 36 tooth drive ring that equates to a 10-degree engagement.
 The hubs and wheels are connected by 28 j-bend spokes front and rear that are arranged in a 3-cross pattern.
-Santa Cruz chose DT Swiss Competition Race double-butted spokes and Sapim Alloy Secure Lock nipples for their construction.
+Reserve chose DT Swiss Competition Race double-butted spokes and Sapim Alloy Secure Lock nipples for their construction.
 They currently come in Boost spacing only and have a standard 6-bolt brake rotor mount.

 The wheels have a non-descript matte carbon finish with just 2 small decals, one around the valve stem and one on the opposite side of the wheel.
 They come with tubeless rim tape and valve stems installed.
 The rims are also backed by a lifetime warranty.